KarlaPrz02/Kateroo/README.md

 # Kateroo
-A meowtastic mod that adds tweaks to the game
+A meowtastic mod for 1.15.2 that adds tweaks to the game

 ## Render options: